arinaalibayeva/beat-by-dre-externship/README.md

 Run cells sequentially to reproduce the analysis.

-🧰 Tech Stack
-Languages: Python

-Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, nltk, beautifulsoup4, requests

-Tools: Jupyter Notebook, GitHub

-Data Source: Amazon product reviews (scraped for educational use)

-🪄 Strategic Insights
-Design and comfort drive brand loyalty, as evident in repeated positive reviews.

-Battery life and pricing generate the bulk of negative sentiment; opportunities exist for communication and product improvement.

-AI summarization suggests a potential marketing focus on durability messaging and sound innovation positioning.

-📚 Learning Outcomes
-Built an automated workflow for text data extraction and cleaning.

-Applied NLP techniques for real-world consumer sentiment analysis.

-Learned to connect quantitative metrics with qualitative brand strategy.

-This project was created for educational purposes during the Beats by Dre Consumer Insights Externship.
+_This project was created for educational purposes during the Beats by Dre Consumer Insights Externship.
-All data were collected and analyzed solely for learning and non-commercial research use.
+All data were collected and analyzed solely for learning and non-commercial research use._